 Founder of RealReporting.org / NewsLanc.com

-Although having lived in Lancaster for over 40 years, Field only turned his political activism to local issues as he became aware of the misrepresentations and crony capitalism taking place pertaining to the Convention Center Project.
-(See mission statement) and now systemic.
+Although having then lived in Lancaster for over 40 years, Field only turned his political activism to local issues as he became aware of the misrepresentations and crony capitalism taking place pertaining to the Convention Center Project.
+(See mission statement) and that is now systemic.

 Field can be reached via email by clicking this link.